qrtl/thc-oca/stock_picking_actual_date/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module adds an actual date to stock picking, stock move, and stock move line.
-If a picking does not specify an actual date, the stock move's actual date will be computed based on the 'Effective Date' and adjusted according to the current user's timezone.
+If a picking does not specify an actual date, the stock move's actual date will be computed based on the 'Effective Date'.

 **Table of contents**